Design

 Peer-to-Peer: Collaborative Method Crafting

 The exchange with peers can be useful in this phase to further develop the methodological design.
 For example, a person can present their design and peers ask questions about it and share their observations.
 Potential pitfalls or steps that have not been fully thought through can thus be recognised and improved.
 It is also very helpful to realise whether your research design is too extensive or too narrow.
 If you are stuck, you can brainstorm with peers to come up with new ideas.
 If you already know which method you are going to choose, look for peers who use similar methods.
-A rough idea is sufficient for the exchange and a rough visualisation of the study design is useful for the exchange.
+A rough idea is sufficient for the exchange.
+The whole point of the exchange is to learn together and for you to get a new perspective on what you have done so far.
+A rough visualisation of the study design is useful for the exchange.
 This makes it easier to explain your idea to other people.

 Supervisor: Getting Approval

 After you have already refined the research design with peers, you should present your methodological design to your supervisor, implement their feedback and get approval.
-Structuring the meetings is also useful so that you get the most out of the exchange with the supervisor.
+Structuring the meetings with your supervisor is useful so that you get the most out of the exchange with the supervisor.
 Use your visualised design and make notes of the issues you have questions about beforehand in order to obtain specific information.
-When you got the design approved, you can get started with your research and the data collection.
+Make use of this meeting: talking to someone who has used your method can give you much more detailed and practical advice than most textbooks on methods.
+When you got the design approved, you can get started with your research and get ready for data collection.

 Technological Challenges: Software Preparation for Data Collection